0x62/0x62/README.md

 ### Hi there 👋

-- ⚙️ I'm a web & blockchain engineer running operations at [ProcessLabs](https://processlabs.io)
+- ⚙️ I'm a web & blockchain engineer
 - 🚀 In my spare time, I'm learning aerospace engineering & flight control systems
 - ⚡️ Also interested in robotics
 <!--